vcerovski/binfix/README.md

 `:|{symbol or number}|`, etc.)

-OPs that represent LISP forms which allow declaration(s), in BINFIX can have, in addition to the standard `(declare ...)` form, also unparenthesized
+OPs that represent LISP forms which allow declaration(s), in BINFIX can have in addition to the standard `(declare ...)` form also unparenthesized
 variant:

     '{f x :fixnum y = 2 :=